FanFani4/gojson/README.md

-Welcome to GoJSON.

-GoJSON is a very simple json parser, its approach is similar to https://github.com/DaveGamble/cJSON .
+GoJSON is a very simple json parser for Go, its approach is similar to https://github.com/DaveGamble/cJSON .
+It does not use encoding/json reflect or interface{}. its 2 times faster on Marshal then encoding/json and 6 times on Unmarshal.

+here is the structure:

+    type GoJSON struct {
+        Type     JSONType
+        Bytes    []byte
+        Map      map[string]*GoJSON
+        Array    []*GoJSON
+        Children *GoJSON
+    }

 Some JSON:

     {